stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): How exactly sign (;) does in SAS format?
 - Question (meisenbach-stat6250): Are you able to specify strings in the value range (e.g. ‘’CA” = “California”)?
 - Answer (meisenbach-stat6250): Yes (according to SAS documentation)
+- *Question* (lwang30-stat6250) : What should be done prior to the *proc format* step to indicate where the new format will be stored ?

 [Course Textbook Chapter 7, Problem 5]